communitytechnology/communitytechnology.github.io/list-assets.md

 lang: en
 ---

 Mix and match to make flyers, activities or maps.
-These images were made by <a href="http://www.theworkdept.com/">The Work Department</a> and the <a href="http://opentechinstitute.org">the Open Technology Institute</a>, and are used in the Neighborhood Network Construction Kit.
+These images were made by <a href="http://www.theworkdept.com/">The Work Department</a> and the <a href="http://opentechinstitute.org">Open Technology Institute</a>, and are used in the Neighborhood Network Construction Kit.
 If you use them, please share your work with us.

 <div class="grid">
 {% for set in site.data.assets %}